jacobstoker/OPEN_SPECTRE-/README.md

 ## An open-source FPGA-based EMS SPECTRE video synth.
 *A project aimed at recreating the EMS SPECTRE VIDEO SYNTHESIZER in HDL*

-Open to contributors with FPGA experience. ??
+Open to contributors with FPGA experience. 😀

-###  ?The EMS SPECTRE Colour Video ?
+###  ✨The EMS SPECTRE Colour Video ✨
 >Synthesizer is a unique and revolutionary new product: an instrument capable of producing exciting graphic images on an ordinary television screen.
 The complete SPECTRE package consists of the synthesizer itself, plus a Sony Trinitron colour monitor, and a Sony black-and white TV camera.
 The synthesizer is compact (38"x23.5"x7"), portable (about 35 pounds), and unequalled in its simplicity and versatility.

 ![EMS SPECTRE](/Spectron%20Resources/Product%20Photos/spectre1.jpg)

+### Design Info
+#### Aim
+The aim of this project is to preserve this rare and unique video synth by recreating it in an FPGA

 ### Want to Contribute?
 Amazing!
 If you have FPGA and or Varilog/VHDL skills we would love to have you involved.
 But, first there are a few things you should know.
+#### What to do first
+- Look through the resources folder to get an idea of what the EMS SPECTRE is and how it works
+- Look at the top level digram and the list of modules
 #### Project Details For Contributors
-- RTL in VHDL or Varilog (VHDL prefered, no system Varilog ?? sorry)
+- RTL in VHDL or Varilog (VHDL prefered, no system Varilog 😎 sorry)
 - One module per file with seperate testbench (Varilog or VHDL testbenches only)
 - Test benches should print out a message at the end confirming if they are successful or not
 - No HSL or auto-generated code, no busses or interfaces for now (will be busses later)
 - Use any software you like, but a Vivado project will be supplied
-- Follow the template for file headers and comments
+- Follow the template for file headers and comments 📑
-- Follow the
+- Follow the folder structure for the project 📂
-- All code must be opencource or MIT licence
+- All code must be opencource or MIT licence 👍

 #### If after all that you still want to be involved you can do one of three things:
 - Email us at *OPEN.SPECTRE.PROJECT@gmail.com* and see what modules we need made at the moment